yyywang/flask-backend-clean-architecture/README.md

 flask run
 ```

-## Architecture Layers of the project
+## Architecture Layers Of The Project

 - Controller
 - Views/API